elijahmurray/vibe-docs/README.md

 ### API Key Setup

-Vibe Docs requires an OpenAI or Anthropic API key to generate documentation using LLMs.
+Vibe Docs requires an Anthropic API key to generate documentation using Claude LLMs.
 You can set this up in two ways:

 1. Environment variable:
 ```bash